abhisheklalwani/SmogDetection_DataCollection/README.md

 Please note that the webapp mentioned in the final project is currently suspended.

-We are looking at alternate deplyment options for the same.
+We are looking at alternate deployment options for the same.

 Logs -